-In recognition of Asian Pacific American Heritage Month, out of my love for exploration, and being eager to break in my new bike, Cream Soda, I headed to Los Angeles‘ Little Bangladesh in search of answers, equipped only with my official map of the neighborhood.
+In recognition of Asian Pacific American Heritage Month, out of my love for exploration — and being eager to break in my new bike, Cream Soda — I headed to Los Angeles‘s Little Bangladesh in search of answers, equipped only with my official map of the neighborhood.

 Little Bangladesh centered around a short stretch of 3rd Street between Wilton on the west and Vermont on the east.
 To the west is the neighborhood of St. Andrews Square and to the east is Westlake.
-To the north and south is greater Wilshire Center, a roughly 100 acre neighborhood that also includes Koreatown in its southern portion.
+To the north and south is greater Wilshire Center, a roughly eight square kilometer neighborhood that also includes Koreatown in its southern portion.

 In the 1960s, most Bangladeshis had come to the US on student visas and many chose to live in the northern portion of Wilshire Center for its cheap rents and its close proximity to LACC.
 It certainly didn’t hurt to tell relatives back home that they were practically in Hollywood, even if their jobs more often involved driving cabs and working in the fast food industry than rubbing elbows with movie stars.